The ASUS VG259Q offers remarkable image quality and smooth performance with plenty of useful gaming features.

-In addition to the joystick, there are four buttons which you can use to quickly swap between input sources, GamePlus and GameVisual features, and power on/off.
+In addition to the joystick, there are four buttons that you can use to swap between input sources quickly, GamePlus and GameVisual features, and power on/off.

 You’ll also find three profiles to save/load your settings as well as other standard picture adjustment tools such as contrast, brightness, sharpness, color temperature, saturation, etc.

 The monitor has a flicker-free backlight and an integrated low-blue light filter, which ensures a comfortable viewing experience on your eyes.

 Lastly, there’s the Shadow Boost feature, which improves visibility of objects in shadows by altering the gamma curvature.

 The design of the ASUS VG259Q monitor features a fully ergonomic stand with up to 130mm height adjustment, +/- 90° swivel, 90° pivot, -5°/33° tilt, and 100x100mm VESA mount compatibility.